rayfin-ucsd/CSE151AGroupProject/README.md

 It's important to acknowledge limitations here.
 A single data point (fiscal year) might be influencing the observed linear trend.
 Additionally, Net Collections encompass various sources beyond just income tax.

 ### Data Preprocessing

+We hypothesized that the Fiscal Quarter would be a helpful feature in predicting the revenue, so we kept the information.

+We also kept the columns: Calendar Year Number, Calendar Quarter Number, Calendar Month Number, Calendar Day Number.
+But these features are not independent of each other, so we have several options for our analysis of their relationships:

+1. Record Date Discretized
+2. Calendar Year Number, Calendar Month Number, Calendar Day Number
+3. Calendar Year Number, Calendar Quarter Number,
+4. Others

 ### Method 1: